hoopers-club/hoopers/src/pages/posts/frontpage/frontpage.md

   bring the community back to the streets and inspire the next generation of talents to fall in love with our game. <br/> <br/> Check our projects and learn more about their stories.
-productName: sac royalty tee
+productName: hoopers social club - burgundy tee
-productPrice: 25
+productPrice: 15
 productDescription: |-
   Made with love for our community.
   <br/>